What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 i) Color

-Is your gum color pink, not red or white, not swollen or tender, and limited sensibility to pain, temperature, and pressure?
+Is your gum color pink, not red or white, not swollen or tender, and does it have limited sensibility to pain, temperature, and pressure?

 If yes, then you are lucky you have healthy gums unless you have no other mouth issues.